00JCIV00/cova/README.md

 ## Features
 - **Comptime Setup.
 Runtime Use.**
-  - Cova is designed to have Argument types set up at Compile Time so they can be validated during each compilation, thus providing the library user with immediate feedback.
+  - Cova is designed to have Argument Types set up at Compile Time so they can be validated during each compilation, thus providing the library user with immediate feedback.
-  - Once validated, Argument types are initialized to memory for Runtime use where app user argument tokens are parsed then made ready to be analyzed by library user code.
+  - Once validated, Argument Types are initialized to memory for Runtime use where end user argument tokens are parsed then made ready to be analyzed by library user code.
 - **Simple Design:**
   - All Argument tokens are parsed to Commands, Options, or Values.
-  - These Argument types can be Created From or Converted To Structs and their corresponding Fields.
+  - These Argument Types can be Created From or Converted To Structs and their corresponding Fields.
   - The most Basic Setup requires only Cova imports, a library user Struct, and a few function calls for parsing.
   - POSIX Compliant (as defined [here](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html)) by default.
   - Multiplatform.
 Tested across: